bonsthie/obsidian-vault/compiler/llvm/clang/clang_explain.md

 `ParseFirstTopLevelDecl` is a wrapper arround `ParseTopLevelDecl` that init the `ImportState` for c++20 so this boucle return a Decl and while this is not AtEOF the Decl goes to the `Consumer->HandleTopLevelDecl` that is the `ASTConsumer` that transform in to the taget in youre case ir

+`Parser::DeclGroupPtrTy` is a pointer to a DeclGroupRef that is an interface for [those class](Decltype.md)

 ## **Parser::ParseTopLevelDecl**
 * setup of a destructor (RAII) for the Parser data
 * giant switch case for special case (is there that `tok::eof` return true)